Header

 2 stars Losing their way

 "Congo" was the first single to be taken from the post Collins era "Calling all stations" album.
 Lead vocals are thus in the hands of Ray Wilson, previously of Stiltskin.
-The song is certainly commercially orientated, but the tribal rhythms and apparently banal lyric's did little to endear those who still purchased singles to the new music of this old band, and the release only briefly entered the UK top 30.
+The song is certainly commercially orientated, but the tribal rhythms and apparently banal lyric's did little to attract those who still purchased singles to the new music of this old band, and the release only briefly entered the UK top 30.

 As had quickly become the custom for single releases, the various formats offered different additional tracks.
 The CD version has an extract from the magnificent "Home by the sea", presumably taken from a studio rehearsal for the then forthcoming tour.
 This is of passing interest only, since the definitive versions featuring Phil Collins were already available in studio and live format.
 Also included is a PC multi-media section with the promotional video for the single, and interviews with the three band members.